Skip to main content

 Tip: Sequential allocation is useful when you want to keep some areas closed unless needed or to prioritize rooms with smaller capacity to keep the rooms with bigger capacity last.

-Linking resources to tickets ensures that when a visitor books a ticket, capacity is reserved automatically.
+Assigning a resource to a ticket ensures that when a visitor books the ticket, capacity is reserved automatically.

 1. Go to Products